-Research and publication plays a central role in professional development, and the Department of History provides a structure and support for development of the vision, research, and writing skills necessary for becoming a research-active historian.
-The first year of study includes a required research seminar in the spring semester that is intended as an introduction to research and writing, as well as a First-Year Research Conference at the end of the spring semester in which all first-year students participate.
+Research and publication play a central role in professional development, and the Department of History provides a structure and support for development of the necessary skills for becoming a research-active historian.
+The first year of study includes a required research seminar that is intended as an introduction to research and writing, as well as a First-Year Research Conference at the end of the spring semester in which all first-year students participate.
 Summer support after the first and second years of study is partly intended to support revision of research papers for publication.

 The Department of History also encourages graduate students to present research papers at professional conferences and supports one or two of these opportunities financially through grants from the student-led Union of Graduate Historians.
 The Graduate Student Union also provides partial reimbursement for students making conference presentations.